Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

+The above forms the main idea of our proposed \emph{collaborative online ensemble} framework.
+The term ``collaboration'' refers to the interplay between meta and base layers.
+Indeed, on their own, neither the base level nor the meta level can achieve a gradient-variation base/meta regret; each incurs some additional positive terms.
+This positive term necessitates the negative terms from the other layer to help effectively cancel it out.

+In the following, we describe the details of the meta-algorithm.
+We will provide a brief explanation of the design of corrections in Remark~\ref{remark:collaboration} and offer a more comprehensive elaboration on the general framework of collaborative online ensemble in Section~\ref{sec:framework-collaborative-OE}.

-\paragraph{Meta-algorithm.} We still employ Optimistic Hedge (\textsc{OMD} with the negative-entropy regularizer) as the meta-algorithm.
-However, instead of simply using the linearized surrogate loss $\ell_{t,i}\triangleq\inner{\nabla f_t(\x_t)}{\x_{t,i}}$ as the feedback loss like \textsf{Sword} (see the update rule in~\eqref{eq:Sword-loss}), we here carefully construct the surrogate loss defined in~\eqref{eq:meta-surrogate-loss} and send it to the meta-algorithm. \begin{itemize} \item The new surrogate loss $\ellb_t \in \R^N$ is constructed in the following way, which composes the linearized surrogate loss $\inner{\nabla f_t(\x_t)}{\x_{t,i}}$ loss with a \emph{decision-deviation correction} term:
+\paragraph{Meta-algorithm.} We still employ Optimistic Hedge as the meta-algorithm, but additionally require innovative designs in feedback loss and optimism.
+Specifically, instead of simply using the linearized surrogate loss $\ell_{t,i}\triangleq\inner{\nabla f_t(\x_t)}{\x_{t,i}}$ as the feedback loss like Sword (see the update rule in~\eqref{eq:Sword-loss}), we carefully construct the surrogate loss in the following way and send it to the meta-algorithm. \begin{itemize} \item The feedback loss $\ellb_t \in \R^N$ is constructed as follows: for each $i \in [N]$, $\ell_{1,i} = \inner{\nabla f_1(\x_1)}{\x_{1,i}}$ and for $t \geq 2$, it composes the linearized surrogate loss $\inner{\nabla f_t(\x_t)}{\x_{t,i}}$ with a \emph{decision-deviation correction term}, namely,